KevinMarquette/kevinmarquette.github.io/_posts/2018-03-06-Powershell-Managing-community-modules.md

 # The list

 We need to have a way to define the list of modules that we will manage.
-I use a JSON document that looks like this:
+I use a JSON document called `config.json` that looks like this:

 ``` json
     {